chenjingheng0607/FYP-Code-Switching-Detection-in-Malaysia/README.md

 ## Usage

-This project uses the Django web framework to provide an interface for the code-switching detection model.
+This project uses Streamlit to provide an interface for the code-switching detection model.

-1.  **Run the development server:**
+1.  **Run the Streamlit app:**
     ```sh
-    python manage.py runserver
+    uv run streamlit run app.py
     ```

+    If your main Streamlit file has a different name or path, replace `app.py` accordingly (for example: `uv run streamlit run src/ui/main.py`).

-2. Open your web browser and go to `http://127.0.0.1:8000` to see your application running.
+2. Open your web browser and go to `http://localhost:8501` to see the application running.